Rockets fired after day of mourning for slain Iranian leader

 In a sign of his regional reach, supporters in Lebanon hung billboards commemorating Soleimani in Beirut’s southern suburbs and in southern Lebanon along the disputed border with Israel, according to the state-run National News Agency.

-Both are strongholds of the Iran-backed Hezbollah militant group, whose leader, Hassan Nasrallah, has close ties to Soleimani.
-A portrait of Nasrallah could be seen in Soleimani’s home when mourners paid tribute there.
+Both are strongholds of the Iran-backed Hezbollah militant group, whose leader, Hassan Nasrallah, had close ties to Soleimani.
+A picture of Nasrallah hang in Soleimani’s home.

 The killing of Soleimani was “a loss for Palestine and the resistance,” said senior Hamas official Ismail Radwan.